zxc00o/sentry-docs/src/collections/_documentation/workflow/integrations/gitlab.md

 1. In Sentry, return to Organization Settings > **Integrations**.
 You’ll see a new instance of GitLab underneath the list of integrations.

-1. Next to your GitLab Instance, click **Configure**. _Note: It’s important to configure to receive the full benefits of commit tracking._
+1. Next to your GitLab Instance, click **Configure**. _Note: It’s necessary to configure the integration to use commit tracking._

     [{% asset gitlab/configure-gitlab-instance.png alt="GitLab instance with connected group and highlighted configure button" %}]({% asset gitlab/configure-gitlab-instance.png @path %})

-1. On the resulting page, click **Add Repository** to select which repositories you’d like to begin tracking commits.
+1. On the resulting page, click **Add Repository** to select which repositories you’d like to begin tracking commits from.

     [{% asset gitlab/add-repo.png alt="Add repository" %}]({% asset gitlab/add-repo.png @path %})